A very well loved and well-used tome.

 However, that doesn’t mean you should hide in a cave, clinging to your old worn out and marked up copy of The Oxford Companion to Wine.
 As with trying new wines, its always worth exploring different opinions and voices.
 But remember, just like with wine, you don’t have to swallow everything.

-The article starts out with some good advice about using wine tasting events as a chance to try new things and includes worthwhile tidbits about not assuming that only women drink rosés, not chastising people for using spit buckets or trying to pour your own servings.
-Some of Segal’s advice is certainly worth swallowing.
+The article starts with some good advice about using wine tasting events as a chance to try new things.
+It also includes helpful tidbits about not assuming that only women drink rosés, not chastising people for using spit buckets or trying to pour your own servings.
+Some of Segal’s advice is indeed worth swallowing.
 But there is also a lot worth spitting out.

 2. “Which type of barrel was this wine aged in?”

-For this entry, Segal is referencing Kris Chislett’s post on Blog Your Wine titled Pretentious Things to Say at a Wine Tasting, Should You Want to which was written as satire under the “Funny” category.
-But Segal takes the idea that you shouldn’t ask what kind of barrel is used to make a wine because all that matters is if the wine taste good.
+For this entry, Segal is referencing Kris Chislett’s post on Blog Your Wine titled Pretentious Things to Say at a Wine Tasting, Should You Want to , written as satire under the “Funny” category.
+But Segal takes the idea that you shouldn’t ask what kind of barrel is used to make wine because all that matters is if the wine tastes good.

 The point of wine tasting is to learn what you like.
-One of the things that is helpful in discovering your tastes is noticing patterns.
+One thing that is helpful is noticing patterns.

 And that is not even talking about wines aged in whiskey barrels which have very distinctive taste characteristics.